QuentinRa/blog.quentinra.dev/it/project/agile-scrum/index.md

 <br>
 <p class="text-center">🪙 My two cents 🪙</p>

 **As a Scrum master**, try to relay as much as possible information in your group.
 It may be a good idea to have a **one-to-one talk** with each member, once a day/[...].
-This may help them think of new ways of doing something,  to improve their documentation/comments, thinking of new tests, and hopefully broaden both of your horizons.
+This may help them think of new ways of doing something, improve their documentation/comments, think of new tests, and hopefully broaden both your and their horizons.
 </div></div>

 <hr class="sep-both">